 Moreover, there are no provisions that set out a CSR threshold that companies must meet.
-Without a threshold, companies may not implement a CSR plan effectively; therefore, this can be deemed to be allowing companies to perform their CSR commitments in any manner they choose as long this fulfils their CSR obligations.
+Without a threshold, companies may not implement a CSR plan effectively; therefore, this can be deemed to be allowing companies to perform their CSR commitments in any manner they choose as long as their CSR obligations are fulfilled.

 The concept of CSR in Indonesia has been widened by numerous companies, covering, inter alia, employee, consumer and social aspects.
 Although CSR obligations are not mandatory for companies, some companies have adopted this approach to ensure that the welfare of their employees, consumers and society are accommodated in various forms.
 Examples of CSR include leadership training for employees and consumer complaints hotlines.
 By adopting a CSR concept that covers numerous aspects (i.e., not limited to the environment and social wellbeing), companies may enjoy a good corporate image and reputation.

 Each of a company's shares gives its holder the right to one vote, unless the articles of association determine otherwise.
 The articles of association may determine the classification of each share issued by the company.
 Under the Company Law, the classification of shares includes, among other things, shares: